 SCFAs are Volatile, and many are Detectable in Exhaled Breath.

-SCFAs are a group of volatile compounds, many of which are readily detectable in exhaled breath and included in our VOC Atlas, including acetate and propionate.
+SCFAs are a group of volatile compounds, many of which are readily detectable in exhaled breath and included in our VOC Atlas, including acetate, butyrate, and propionate.
+There are also other SCFAs in our VOC Atlas, such as isobutyric acid, 2-methylbutanoic acid, and isovaleric acid.
 Volatile SCFAs produced in the gut are readily able to enter the bloodstream, which circulates throughout the body and can enter the air in the lungs via the network of blood vessels surrounding the alveolar membrane.
 This air enriched for volatile compounds from throughout the body is then exhaled.
 Therefore, endogenously produced compounds detected in the breath can provide a window into microbial metabolism ongoing in the gastrointestinal tract.